gtm-support/vue-gtm/README.md

 ### Passing dynamic properties with page view events

-If you need to pass dynamic properties as parto of your page views, you can set a callback that derives the custom data after navigation.
+If you need to pass dynamic properties as part of your page views, you can set a callback that derives the custom data after navigation.

 Example: